GenesysCloudBlueprints/webmessaging-chatbot-that-differentiates-on-and-off-hour-schedules/blueprint/index.md

 4. Enter your question.
 5. When prompted, enter your five-digit order number.

-The agent receives the information you provided to the chat bot in a script.
-If you receive this script, the chat bot successfully fetched information from the customer and routed the conversation to the agent.
+The agent receives the information that you provided to the chat bot in a script.
+If you receive this information, the chat bot successfully fetched it from the customer and routed the conversation to the agent.

 ## Additional resources